VueGWT/vue-gwt/docs-source/book/introduction/README.md

 ##### Why can't I just do `new SimpleLinkComponent()`?

-Behind the scene, our Java `VueComponent` Class is converted to the options that Vue.js is expecting:
+Behind the scene, our Java `IsVueComponent` Class is converted to the options that Vue.js is expecting:
 ```javascript
 {
     render: function() {